yannlugrin/rnd-npcs/tutorials/concepts.md

 A Recipe is a blueprint for Creation.

 #### Category
 Categories are visual dividers, used to split up a GeneratorWindow and bundle Fields together.
 They have no influence on the logic, and their exclusive purpose is of an optical nature.
+In the picture above, the two categories "ID" and "Job" are framed in red.

 #### Fields
 Fields are individual aspects of a Creation, such as a name, occupation or hair colour of a person.
+In the picture above, the field called "First name" is framed in yellow.

 #### Formula
 A Formula is a blueprint for a Field.